NoxFly/canvas/README.md

 // if an object is given, and if this object has the property 'position'
 // which is a vector, then it will follow it Camera.follow(vector);
-Camera.stopFollow();
+// or
+Camera.follow(entity); // entity must be a class containing a member variable 'position' of type Vector Camera.stopFollow();
 // moves the camera from its position to its position + given x,y
 // default duration of the move is 1s.